Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP =
+- Added filters for categories and tags to change the slug (or other parameters).
+Thanks to @cfoellmann.

 = 3.9.13 =
 - Direct download URL of an item is now shown in the edit download page for easy copy and paste operation.
 - The single download post will use the download title as the "alt" tag for the thumbnail image.